ProofGeneral/PG/ci/doc/README.md

    : are specified with a date and an Emacs version.

    Debian or Ubuntu releases
-   : are specified with a date, a distribution name and an EOL date.
+   : are specified with a date, a distribution name, and an EOL date.

+   One line can be of several kinds: If a date, a Coq version, an Emacs version, a Debian distribution name, and an EOL date is present in a certain line, then this line specifies a Coq release, an Emacs release, and a Debian release all together.

 #.
 The Coq and Emacs versions of an Debian or Ubuntu release may be
    omitted.
 If they are not present, they are taken from the last preceding line containing the respective version (the table is